 Tybee Clean Beach Volunteers is made up of a network of like-minded people that take direct action to remove trash and debris from Tybee's beaches.
-Every week we band together and 'deep clean' a stretch of beach, usually for an hour or so and covering from one to two beach entrances (city blocks) at a time.
+Several times a month we band together and 'deep clean' a stretch of beach, usually for an hour or so and covering from one to two beach entrances (city blocks) at a time.
 We rotate our cleanings around the island, targeting problematic areas most often, but also not neglecting the less populated areas.
 Our hope is that, over time, the number of volunteers and city employees cleaning up the beach will vastly exceed those that carelessly leave their trash behind.

 We hope you come join us and see firsthand how rewarding an experience it can be to remove materials that are hazardous to all marine life and are an unsightly blemish on an otherwise perfect beach.